agrealish/assignment1/bio.md

 My name is Ashley Grealish and I began the post-bacc Computer Science program at Oregon State University in January of 2014.
 My prior bachelor's degree is in Mathematics, and I also have a master's degree in Finance.
 From these degrees I received some experience in Computer Programming and developed an interest in it, so I decided to pursue my Computer Science degree.

+I live in Oregon and have lived in Oregon for most of my life.
+My degrees were both completed outside of Oregon, so the Computer Science degree I am currently pursuing will be my only degree completed at an Oregon university.

 ## Hobbies

 Of course, I enjoy programming, but I have also been traveling a lot lately with an emphasis in going to the national parks in the U.S.  I love reading and writing, but do not currently have a lot of time to devote to these.